 - Vitamin B1

-Typically, high-fiber foods, like beans, are also high in carbs, but flax seeds is a low-carb food.
+Typically, high-fiber foods, like beans, are also high in carbs, but flax seeds are a low-carb food.
 So, if you’re on the ketogenic diet, GAPS, or paleo, this is one ingredient you can add to your healthy, grain-free bread.

-Flax seeds can be added to the crust or in to the dough itself, but if you’re going for a gluten-free bread, you can also use flaxseed meal to create your dough.
+Flax seeds can be added to the crust or into the dough itself, but if you’re going for gluten-free bread, you can also use a flaxseed meal to create your dough.
 Flax is often used as an egg substitute because it thickens and binds ingredients.

 If you plan on using flax as an egg substitute, you’ll need one tablespoon of flax for every egg in the recipe.